Ali3nSystems/Ecodelia-Tools-for-Facepunch-Assets/MDL-citizen/README.md

 * Standard IK & Pole System.
 * Standard Camera System (On the Control Rig only) in case you want to animate viewmodel animations on the Citizen Control Rig then transfer it to the First Person Citizen Control Rig and tweak it.
 * Added Twist Control System from ModelDoc (This is only in case the twist control bones will be added to citizen.fbx.
 Even if you animate these, they won't do anything.).
-* Compatibility with all the other Ali3n Control Rigs.
 * Custom Bone Shapes.
 * Custom Bone Groups and Colors.
 * Custom Naming Conventions.